janstrng/Evaluating-IoT-devices/Tools.md

 ## Wireshark
 Wireshark is a network protocol analyser.
 It is used by organizations, governments and educational institutions around the globe.
-We chose Wireshark because it is one of the most used tools for network analysis in the world, and therefore there would be more tutorials and cookbooks on it.
+We chose Wireshark because it is one of the most used tools for network analysis in the world, and therefore there would be more tutorials and resources.
 ![wireshark](https://user-images.githubusercontent.com/98017528/159920105-bd147713-f39a-4c41-8339-2ee758d05d3e.png)

-In addition, we were recommended to Wireshark by our supervisor.
-The method we used Wireshark was to monitor traffic from the DUT.
+Using wireshark on the computer running a hotspot, we would be able to see the traffic sendt between the phone and device, towards the server.
+Analyzing the packages sendt, we can observe what protocol is being used and what data is being transfered.
+In most of our tests, we found that the packages had been encrypted, mostly by the use of Transport Layer Security (TLS).

 ## Burp Suite
 Burp Suite is a graphical tool that lets you test web applications.